microsoft/jacdac/services/led.md

-# RGB LED
+# LED

     identifier: 0x1e3048f8
     camel: led

-A controller for 1 or more RGB LEDs connected in parallel.
+A controller for 1 or more monochrome or RGB LEDs connected in parallel.

-## Animation steps

-Animations are described using pairs of HSV and duration, similarly to the `status_light` register in the control service.

 ## Registers